-Travel within the Alert Level 3 Area (Auckland)
+Travel within the Alert Level 3 Area (Auckland, and parts of Waikato)

 - 16. Travel within the Alert Level 3 area remains severely restricted.
 Travel is only permitted for the reasons listed. - 17.
 Transport operators should not carry passengers who are not travelling for a permitted reason. - 18.
 Passengers are recommended to provide documentary evidence to support their reason for travel (where possible).
-Recommended documents, which the passenger should provide to support their reason for travel, can be found at Appendix A.
+Recommended documents, which the passenger should provide to support their reason for travel, can be found at Appendix A. - 19.
+From 11.59pm on 5 October 2021, Auckland enters Stage 1 of easing the Alert Level 3 settings (note, the Stage 1 easing of these restrictions does not apply to the Waikato part of the Alert Level 3 Area).
+This includes: - expanding outdoor recreation within the Auckland region to allow previously prohibited activities.
+For further information visit the Unite Against COVID-19 website.
+Recreational activities must be completed in one day (i.e. the activity or trip cannot span multiple days).
+Only people who live on Waiheke and Great Barrier Islands can undertake outdoor recreational activities on these islands.

-Travel within the Alert Level 2 Area (rest of the country)
+Travel within the Alert Level 2 Area (rest of New Zealand)

-19. Travel within the Alert Level 2 Area (rest of New Zealand) is not restricted.
-However, travel to, from, or through the Alert Level 3 Area (Auckland) is restricted (see below).
+20. Travel within the Alert Level 2 Area (rest of New Zealand) is not restricted.
+However, travel to, from, or through the Alert Level 3 Area (Auckland and parts of Waikato) is restricted (see below).